Foo-x/react-tea/README.md

 The advantages of TEA are that:

-- view and logic are separated, so it is easy to test.
+- view and logic are separated, so they are easy to test.
 - update can handle asynchronous code.